 Cookies can be “session cookies,” which are deleted when you close your web browser, or “persistent cookies” that remain on your device until you delete them from your browser.
 We use both types of cookies for the purposes set out below:

 Purpose: On our web applications that require logins with a username and password, these cookies are used to authenticate user accounts, to manage sessions, and prevent the fraudulent use of user accounts.
 Without these cookies, we cannot provide secure access to our web applications.

 Purpose: These cookies remember certain choices and preferences you may select on our websites, such as the choice of a preferred language or currency.
 These cookies prevent you from having to re-select your preferences on every webpage.

-- Third-party advertising and tracking cookies (persistent cookies)
+- Third-party advertising, referral, and tracking cookies (persistent cookies)

 In addition to cookies, we may also use “web beacons,” such as small or transparent images in webpages or email messages, as a mechanism for tracking which pages have been visited or which emails have been opened.

 Telephone conversations and online meetings may be recorded for quality assurance, service improvement, and training purposes.
 Before recording of a call is initiated, you will be notified by automated announcement or by your conversation partner, and you can decline to have the call recorded by immediately stating your preference.
 You have the right to request the deletion of your call recordings.

 Tellwell uses your personal information for the following purposes:

 - To personalize your user experience and deliver the type of content and product offerings in which you are most interested.